zhw1nq/cs2-rockthevote/README.md

 # Configs
 - A config file will be created in `addons/counterstrikesharp/configs/plugins/RockTheVote` the first time you load the plugin.
-- Changes in the config file will require you to reload the plugin or restart the server (change the map won't work).
+- Changes in the config file will require you to reload the plugin or restart the server (changing the map won't work).
 - Maps that will be used in RTV/nominate/votemap/end of map vote are located in addons/counterstrikesharp/configs/plugins/RockTheVote/maplist.txt

 ## General config